-To be valid, a regulation must generally meet three legal tests.
+In order to be valid, a regulation must generally meet three legal tests.
 First, the regulation must be within the scope of the agency's authority.
 For example, a state board of pharmacy is charged with administering pharmacy practice laws.
-It generally would not, for example, have the authority to regulate such issues as pharmacy investment practices or wage standards for pharmacy personnel.
+Thus, it generally would not have the authority to regulate such issues as pharmacy investment practices or wage standards for pharmacy personnel.